WiseLibs/wise-river/README.md

 Streams cannot be fulfilled until all of their data has been consumed.
 Sometimes the data is consumed by new streams (such as in [`.map()`](#mapconcurrency-callback---stream)).
 Other times it is consumed by processes that result in singular values ([`.merge()`](#merge---this), [`.reduce()`](#reducecallback-initialvalue---this)).

-`.drain()` provides the simplest method of consumption, simply discarding each item in the stream.
+`.drain()` is the simplest method of consumption, simply discarding each item in the stream.
 The returned promise will be fulfilled or rejected as the stream is fulfilled or rejected.

 ```js
 new Stream(infiniteSource)